askhubchandani/Tic-TacToe/README.md

-# Tic-TacToe
+# TicTacToe
-An implementation of Tic Tac Toe as a part of FreeCodeCamp's development challenge.
+An implementation of Tic Tac Toe game as a part of FreeCodeCamp's development challenge.